pyweekorg/docs/docs/libraries.rst

 * `pyimgui <https://pyimgui.readthedocs.io>`_ - Python bindings for the
   *dear Imgui* UI framework - works with several OpenGL based frameworks and also Pygame.

-* `PGU <https://github.com/parogers/pgu>`_ - a collection of utility code for working with Pygame, including a complete UI framework and basic HTML rendering.